 Cultural Practices and Preservation

-Though some aspects of Amazonian culture such as the languages spoken can differ vastly, what is common is the close connection people have with the natural environment.
+Though some aspects of Amazonian culture such as the languages spoken can differ vastly, what is common is the close connection people have with the natural world.

 Foods such as cassava bread is a common staple on which lots of people depend.
 It's because of the foods that the forest and surrounding environs provide that people value their surroundings.

-Practices such as kaiaping where adults come together to help to do a common job enable forest communities, and in turn enable cohesion that work for the environment.
+Practices such as kaiaping (where people come together to help to do a common job) enable forest communities, and in turn enable cohesion that work for the environment.
 It is a very handy system.
-No money is paid, but there is an exchange of food and drink for work and good company. .
+No money is paid, but there is an exchange of food and drink for work and good company.

 Land for cultivating, as well as for harvesting needed resources is very important to the community.
 Waterways are important for travel and to get much needed proteins such as fish and shrimp.
-The natural environment has a calming as well as uplifting effect, so it is also part of the spiritual sustenance.
-With all these in mind communities take care of nature.
+The natural environment has a calming, as well as uplifting effect, so it is also part of spiritual sustenance.
+With all these in mind, communities value and take care of nature.

-A hunter would have years of experience, as well as a wealth of knowledge of how animals use the forest to sustain themselves, so would be involved in trying to keep the forest too.
+A hunter would have years of experience, as well as a wealth of knowledge of how animals use the forest, so would be involved in trying to keep the forest too.